R2Innovation/QuantilyxDoc/README.md

 ## 📋 Overview

 QuantilyxDoc is a powerful, feature-rich document editor designed to give you complete control over your PDF and document files.
 Built on the principle of **document liberation**, QuantilyxDoc helps you view, edit, convert, and manage documents without artificial restrictions.
+QuantilyxDoc's original vision was to liberate us from the proprietary software Abobe Acrobat Pro.

 ### 🎯 Key Philosophy